JShollaj/AWS-Machine-Learning/AWS Power Hour.md

 - Sagemaker Autopilot helps automating end to end projects.

   - Feature Store: Can be stored and shared interoperatibly.
+Linear tracking for each feature.

   - Spark connector enabling to ingest data in bulk.